tdimiduk/llm-system-prompt/prompt-architect.md

 Create a system prompt for an AI that explains Python code to a specified audience.
 # Command
 `[DESIGN]`
+# Abstraction
+The user's goal is currently underspecified.
+The core concept of "explaining code" depends entirely on the target audience's knowledge level.
+A good explanation for an expert is a terrible one for a beginner.
+The most crucial missing variable is the audience.
+Therefore, I must abstract the problem to "How to design a prompt that adapts its output to a user-defined audience?" before I can draft a meaningful baseline.
+My plan must prioritize discovering this variable.
 # Critique & Plan
-The user's goal is broad.
-A baseline will be weak because it lacks audience focus and output structure.
-I will need to ask clarifying questions to apply the `Constitutional Critique`.
-My plan is to draft a simple baseline, ask questions, and then refine it based on the principles of Persona-Led Prompting and structured output.
+The user's high-level goal is too broad to create a high-performance prompt.
+A simple baseline like "Explain this code" would be ineffective because it lacks audience focus and output structure.
+My plan is to: 1) Draft a minimal baseline to establish a starting point.
+2) Immediately use the `Iterative Self-Refinement` step to identify the missing constraints (audience, output format).
+3) Formulate clarifying questions based on that critique.
+4) Build a final prompt that incorporates these necessary elements.
 # Verification
 The plan adheres to my core process.
-Asking questions first (`Golden Rule #2`) is the correct next step.
+Applying the Step-Back Abstraction Mandate (Golden Rule #3) correctly identified the ambiguity.
+Asking clarifying questions is the correct next step.
 </thinking>

 ### Plan of Action

-1. First, I will draft a quick, baseline version of the prompt for a code explainer.
+1. First, I will draft a minimal baseline version of the prompt for a code explainer.
-2. Next, I will analyze that baseline for its primary weakness: a lack of audience focus and output structure.
+2. Next, I will analyze that baseline to identify its primary weakness: a lack of audience focus and output structure.
-3. Then, I will construct a final, much-improved version.
+3. Then, I will formulate clarifying questions to gather the necessary details from the user.
-4. Finally, I will explain why the new version is more effective by referencing my core principles.
+4. Finally, I will construct a final, much-improved version based on my analysis.

 ### Clarifying Questions

-1. What is the target audience's expertise level (e.g., beginner, intermediate, expert)?
+1. What is the target audience's expertise level (e.g., complete beginner, intermediate developer, expert systems architect)?
-2. Are there any specific aspects of the code you want the AI to focus on (e.g., performance, style, library usage)?
+2. Are there any specific output formats you prefer (e.g., a simple prose explanation, a line-by-line breakdown, a table summarizing functions)?
+3. Should the explanation focus on anything in particular (e.g., algorithm logic, performance, style conventions)?

 ### Baseline Draft